 - By achieving a grade of B or better in an Intermediate Level II (4th semester) language course at Columbia.
 Students may register for any language course at Columbia.
 However, Elementary-level courses cannot count toward the 54 credits applicable to the degree.
 Intermediate-level courses will count as electives.
 If you are at the elementary level, you should start your language courses in your first semester.

 Please note: The language proficiency exams offered in these languages by SIPA are separate from the placement examinations offered by language departments.
-Information about language placement examinations and registration for classes is available on respective departmental websites for French, German, Italian, Portuguese and Spanish.
-Placement exams in French, German, Italian, Portuguese and Spanish do not fulfill SIPA’s language requirement.
+Information about language placement examinations and registration for classes is available on respective departmental websites for French, Italian, Portuguese and Spanish.
+Placement exams in French, Italian, Portuguese and Spanish do not fulfill SIPA’s language requirement.